Florida Mental Health Advocacy Coalition

 • Requires 988 call centers to initiate a statewide plan for interoperability between 988 and 911 so that they work together to provide the most appropriate response.

-• This bill removes the requirement for DCF to determine the need for Medication-Assisted Treatment providers, enabling expansion in the state.
+• Removes the requirement for DCF to determine the need for Medication Assisted Treatment providers, enabling expansion in the state.

 • Requires providers contracting with DCF or a managing entity to use the Daily Living Activities-20 (DLA-20) to conduct a functional assessment for patients and for school districts to use the DLA-20 for students.